National Art Honor Society: Symbols

+The society's publication, NAHS News, is a semi-annual digital newsletter.
+The newsletter features artwork, photos, and reports from all NAHS chapters.

 Membership

 Students are eligible for membership if they are of good character and have taken a high school art class with at least a 3.0 GPA.
 To remain a member, students must continue their enrollment in an art class and complete community service hours through the visual arts.

 Activities

 Members participate in service projects in their schools and communities.
 Members can participate in art shows, are eligible for several awards, and are encouraged to submit articles and artwork for the semi-annual publication in the NAHS News.
 The society awards its Charles M. Robertson Memorial Scholarship to the Pratt Institute School of Art and Design and other scholarships to The Art Institute, the Columbus College of Art and Design, and the Maryland Institute College of Art to members who are seniors.
 The society also holds an annual convention for members and chapter sponsors.